shubhamkumarjha123/now-examples/nuxtjs/README.md

 > The only change made is to amend the output directory in `nuxt.config.js` to `"/public"`.

-## Deploying this Example
+### Deploying From Your Terminal

-Once initialized, you can deploy the Nuxt.js example with just a single command:
+You can deploy your new Nuxt.js project with a single command from your terminal using [Now CLI](/download):

 ```shell
 $ now